 - Reaching the target populations to improve access to and use of services through a mix of service delivery strategies;

 - Linking services with the community to ensure health services are meeting their needs;

 - Monitoring and use of data for action.

-Coverage disparities also continue within countries, with few countries reaching 80% or higher coverage in all districts.
 To prevent outbreaks, consistently high coverage is needed everywhere year after year.
 Increasingly, vaccination programs are aiming to reach underserved and marginalized groups to improve access and equity.

-How does MCHIP Immunization address scale?
+How did MCHIP Immunization address scale?

-How does MCHIP Immunization address quality?
+How did MCHIP Immunization address quality?

 Success in sustaining disease control or eradication requires matched efforts in supporting the routine immunization system as an integral part of the overall health system.
-This is MCHIP’s niche.
-To provide potent vaccines in a timely and safe manner year after year to all eligible population groups, MCHIP provides technical support to ensure that the routine immunization system is functional, staff are supervised, operational and programmatic needs are supported place and funded.
+This was MCHIP’s niche.
+To provide potent vaccines in a timely and safe manner year after year to all eligible population groups, MCHIP provided technical support to ensure that the routine immunization system is functional, staff are supervised, operational and programmatic needs are supported place and funded.